 Today there is reason for all of us to give thanks.
 Some, fully able to identify right now with these traditional blessings, might prefer the first poem, Others will find yourselves encountering a different kind of Thanksgiving this year, blessed, oh yes, for sure, but with a different feel--one more sober with both feet planted on the ground though your eyes are still cast upward.
 Whatever your Thanksgiving is like this year, whatever your feelings are tempting you to accept as truth, I pray you and all those you love will know the presence of your Father, your Jehovah Jireh, the God who provides.

-“Enter His gates with thanksgiving, and His courts with praise; give thanks to Him and praise His name.
-For the Lord is good and His love endures forever; His faithfulness continues through all generations.”
-Psalm 100:4-5
+with praise; give thanks to Him and praise His name.
+For the Lord is good and His love endures

 “Thank you for the world so sweet.